Chris Brown: Legal issues

-Domestic violence incident with Rihanna
+Domestic violence case with Rihanna

 At around 12:30 a.m.
-(PST) on February 8, 2009, Brown and his then-girlfriend, singer Rihanna, had an argument which escalated into physical violence, leaving Rihanna with visible severe facial injuries which required hospitalization.
+(PST) on February 8, 2009, Brown and his then-girlfriend, singer Rihanna, had an argument that escalated into physical violence, with Brown causing Rihanna visible severe facial injuries which required hospitalization.
 Brown turned himself in to the Los Angeles Police Department's Wilshire station at 6:30 p.m.
 (PST) and was booked under suspicion of making criminal threats.
-On June 22, 2009, Brown pleaded guilty to a felony and accepted a plea deal of community labor, five years of probation, and domestic violence counseling.
+On June 22, 2009, Brown pleaded guilty to felony assault and accepted a plea deal of community labor, five years of probation, and domestic violence counseling.
 On August 25, Brown received five years of probation.
 He was ordered to attend one year of domestic violence counseling and undergo six months of community service; the judge retained a five-year restraining order on Brown, which required him to remain 50 yards (45.72 meters) away from Rihanna, reduced to 10 yards at public events.

-On September 2, 2009, Brown spoke about the domestic violence case in a pre-recorded Larry King Live interview, his first public interview about the matter.
-He was accompanied to the interview by his mother, Joyce Hawkins, and attorney Mark Geragos, as he discussed growing up in a household with his mother being repeatedly assaulted by his stepfather.
-Brown said of hearing details of his assault of Rihanna, "I'm in shock, because, first of all, that's not who I am as a person, and that's not who I promise I want to be."
-In February 2011, at the request of Brown's and Rihanna's lawyers, Mark Geragos and Donald Eltra, Judge Patricia Schnegg modified the restraining order to a "level one order", allowing both singers to appear at awards shows together in the future.
+In February 2011, at request of Brown's and Rihanna's lawyers, Mark Geragos and Donald Eltra, Judge Patricia Schnegg modified the restraining order to a "level one order", allowing both singers to appear at awards shows together in the future.
+On March 20, 2015, Brown's probation ended, formally closing the felony case emanating from the Rihanna assault that happened over six years prior.

-On July 11, 2012, Brown's community service was evaluated and he was ordered to meet a judge.
-The evaluation was ordered by Superior Court Judge Patricia Schnegg on July 10, 2012.
-He was scheduled to appear in court with regard to the evaluation on August 21, 2012.
-While conducting his community service in Virginia, however, Brown was tested positive for cannabis and appeared in court on September 25, 2012, at which time his hearing date was changed to November, to determine whether or not he had violated the terms of his court order.
-On March 20, 2015, Brown's probation ended, formally closing the felony case emanating from the Rihanna assault which happened over six years prior.

-In a 2017 self-documentary, Welcome to My Life, Brown goes into detail about the abusive relationship, saying he intended to marry Rihanna, but that she lost trust in him after finding out that he lied about a prior relationship someone who worked with him.
-Brown also provided a detailed description on how the known fight went down.
+Assault case with Abraham Diaw

+On May 15, 2025, Brown was arrested in Manchester, England, on a 2023 warrant issued against him for a grievous bodily harm with intent charge.
+The charge resulted from an alleged incident which involved Brown smashing a tequila bottle over music producer Abraham Diaw's head while at a London nightclub.

+On May 16, the Manchester Magistrates' Court denied bail and remanded Brown in custody pending trial at Southwark Crown Court in London.
+On May 21, at a renewed bail application hearing at Southwark Crown Court, Brown was granted bail on the condition that he lodges a £5 million security fee with the court (£4 million immediately, with £1 million due within a week).
+The bail conditions enables Brown to continue his scheduled tour.
+He appeared at Southwark Crown Court on June 20, 2025, where he pleaded not guilty to attempting to cause grievous bodily harm with intent.
+On July 11, he entered not guilty pleas to two further charges: assault occasioning actual bodily harm and possession of an offensive weapon, relating to the same incident.
+His trial is scheduled to begin on October 26, 2026.

+Diaw has also filed a civil claim against Brown for £12m ($16m) in damages which are related to the injuries and losses he claims are a result of the nightclub incident.